jamesfalkner/sko-2019-workshop/README.md

 session.getBasicRemote().sendText(value.getCaster() + " CAST " + value.getSpell());
 ```

-Use the _File_ > _Save_ to save the file, and you'll immediately notice that the value changes in your browser:
+CodeReady Workspaces automatically saves "dirty" files every second, so reload your browser and you'll immediately notice that the value changes in your browser:

 !IMAGE

 Pretty cool, eh?
 You can repeat the above process as much as you want.
 When you're finished, go back to the CodeReady console for your running project, and close it with the 'X' button in the tab title.
 This also terminates the locally running app.

 Now that we've confirmed our app works well "locally", let's deploy it using the `odo` CLI.
 OpenShift Do (`odo`) is a CLI tool for developers who are writing, building, and deploying applications on OpenShift.
 With odo, developers get an opinionated CLI tool that supports fast, iterative development which abstracts away Kubernetes and OpenShift concepts, thus allowing them to focus on what's most important to them: code.